ZachBray/simple-binary-encoding-wiki/CSharp-User-Guide.md

 ### Composite Types

 Composite types provide a means of reuse.
-They map directly to a class as a flyweight pattern in csharp.
+They map directly to a class as a flyweight pattern in CSharp.

 Encoding